kunstmusik/pink/doc/ugen.md

 The phasor will, given a frequency and starting phase, return a function that will generate audio signals from 0.0 to 1.0 over and over again, repeating at the given frequency and offset by the given phase.

-The phasor uses the generator macro to simplify unit generator writing...
+The phasor uses the generator macro to simplify unit generator writing.
+Note it does not use the signals section of the macro (section 2).
+Some unit generators that use the generator macro may not use section 1 or section 2.

+From here, it is best to study the existing unit generators to see how the generator macro is used and cases where it is not used.